 - Religion or creed

-- Sex, including pregnancy
+- Sex, including pregnancy and sexual orientation

 - Veteran status

-Examples of protected activities include:
+Protected activities include:

-- Making good faith complaints
+- Making good-faith complaints

 - Filing lawsuits